General Interview Guide

 First-Round or Screening Interviews

-These initial interviews can be as short as 10 minutes or up to one hour in length, and are sometimes conducted over the phone or video.
+These initial interviews can be as short as 10 minutes or up to one hour in length and are sometimes conducted over the phone or video.

 The purpose of a screening interview is to determine quickly if there is a match between you and the employer.
-Questions about the your interest in and preparedness for the position may be asked, as well as behavioral questions, which are explained below.
-For more on screening interviews, read The Muse’s article
+Questions about your interest in and preparedness for the position may be asked, as well as behavioral questions, which are explained below.
+For more on screening interviews, read The Muse’s article.

 Behavioral Interviews